 - This case was filed on the day before the statute of limitations.
 This cannot be emphasized enough: this is an awful way to bring a malpractice case.
 No expert report has been filed.
 You are playing catch-up which gives up one of the great advantages that plaintiffs have.
 It would be interesting to see the average settlement and verdict in cases that are filed on the eve of the statute of limitations, particularly medical malpractice cases.
 You can bet it is not an impressive amount of money.

 - Cancer of the colon and rectum is the second leading cause of death from cancer in adults in the United States.
 The incidence of colon cancer increases with age.
 This awful disease is more likely to occur in people with a family history of colon cancer or adenomatous polyps in a first-degree relative or a personal history of adenomatous colon polyps, ulcerative colitis or breast, ovarian, or endometrial cancer.

 - So there are two big issues in this case.
-First, did she are did she have symptoms that would have triggered a further investigation?
+First, did have symptoms that would have triggered a further investigation?
 Second, if there was a misdiagnosis, would catching it earlier - when it should have been caught - have made a difference for this woman?
 It is hard to assess these questions without seeing an expert report which is usually filed with the complaint.